Sitir/webProjects/README.md

 export const myFirstFunction = functions.https.onRequest( (req, res)  => {

-    //First Approch not good, just for testing or if you want that any has acces to function res.set('Access-Control-Allow-Origin','*');
+    //First approach not good, just for testing or if you want that any one has access to function res.set('Access-Control-Allow-Origin','*');

-    //Second approch use express cors, make sure to import or require cors at the top return cors(req, res, () => {
+    //Second approach use express cors, make sure to import or require cors at the top return cors(req, res, () => {
             //your code here
     });